Modena, Utah

-Modena is an unincorporated community in far western Iron County, near the Nevada border in southwestern Utah, United States.
+Modena is an unincorporated community and Census-designated place in far western Iron County, near the Nevada border in southwestern Utah, United States.
+The population as of the 2020 census was 15.

 Geography

 The settlement lies along State Route 56 west of the city of Parowan, the county seat of Iron County.
 Its elevation is 5,476 feet (1,669 m).

 Modena has a post office with the ZIP code of 84753.

 The Righteous Branch of the Church of Jesus Christ of Latter-day Saints, a polygamous sect, is based near Modena.

 History

 The settlement was established as a railroad town in 1899 by the Utah and Nevada Railway.
 By 1905 it was on the Los Angeles and Salt Lake Railroad route between Salt Lake City and Southern California.

 Climate

 According to the Köppen Climate Classification system, Modena has a cold semi-arid climate, abbreviated "BSk" on climate maps.